 The primary goal of St. Rose-McCarthy School’s middle school is to prepare students for high school and beyond.
 Our objective is for students to leave St. Rose-McCarthy equipped to handle the rigor of honors and Advanced Placement courses and to be prepared to begin considering career choices.
 In the following course of study, our teachers also emphasize the historic contributions of Catholic Christian saints, philosophers, scientists, explorers, writers, and artists.

+Also NEW for the 2018–2019 school year is Collections, an outstanding curriculum from Houghton Mifflin Harcourt.
 Students are taught mastery of appropriate grammar and writing skills, which are critical to success in high school, college, and beyond.
-These skills are further enhanced through reading and responding to different genres of literature and informational texts.
+These skills are further enhanced through reading and responding — both orally and through writing — to different genres of literature and informational texts.

 Students focus on developing a clear understanding of the scientific process and formulating compelling and thoughtful hypotheses.
 Sixth graders learn earth science and seventh graders focus on life science, while the eighth grade’s concentration is physical science.
 Robotics and rocketry are a part of the curriculum throughout middle school.
 Students compete in the Tulare County Science Olympiad.